uni-bremen-agst/SEE/Tools/XMLDocNormalizer/Evaluation/README.md

 strict and verified reports.
 Every reconstructed candidate is accepted only if the existing P5H validation matches its exact bytes to the checksum recorded in the validated Portable PDB; the transformation itself establishes no trust.
+Reference acquisition defaults to `-References local`; use `-References bounded-remote` only for the explicit G4B/G5 bounded artifact profile.

 ## Workspace and repository policy